INSULATION & SIDING

 Shou sugi ban is an old, traditional Japanese method of wood preservation.
 Instead of heating the wood in a stove (as with ThermoWood, see above) using the traditional technique of Shou sugi ban, the wood surface is directly burned with fire.
 Just as with ThermoWood this results in a natural, totally non-toxic protection and a more durable facade.
 Amongst other things the facade acquires a natural resilience against moisture and insects, it is protected against rot and mold and gains an increased dimensional stability leading to fewer cracks and gaps.
 The big difference between ThermoWood and Shou sugi ban, is their appearance in regards to color and texture.
 While ThermoWood retains its smooth wooden texture and gains a golden-brown glow, a shou sugi ban facade has a beautiful rough, burned texture and coal dark colour.

-Compare all four options:
+Compare all three options:

 Choose spruce outer or inner siding if you are looking for locally produced, well performing, cost effective wood used as facade material in all of Scandinavia for many centuries.